-- Spectroscope power supply

-- Tape

-- Spectroscopes (x2)

-Gas tubes (x4)
+• Spectroscope power supply • Spectroscopes (x2) • Gas tubes (x4)

-- Scissors

-- Toilet paper rolls

-- Paper circles with slits

-- Diffraction material

 When elements are heated and in a gaseous state, they give off energy in the form of light.
 Each element gives off a limited number of wavelengths of light.
 This group of wavelengths is called the emission spectrum of an element and is unique to an element.
 It's akin to a fingerprint for an element.